In-car entertainment: Safety

 Policies regarding in-car entertainment systems are less developed than cell phone usage laws regarding similar distractions in cars.
+Domestic rules for Telecom-, data protection and lawful access can be applicable, but the legal environment is diverse and different for each country.
 In the United States, 10 states, D.C., Guam, and the Virgin Islands prohibit all drivers from using handheld cell phones while driving.
 Additionally, 39 states, D.C., Guam, and the Virgin Islands ban text messaging for all drivers.
 However, few states have developed laws to limit the content that drivers can view on in-car entertainment systems.

 Still, researchers are beginning to analyze the potential impact of distracted drivers on the roads.
 Charlie Klauer, a researcher at the Virginia Tech Transportation Institute, says that drivers who look at screens have a much higher risk of crashing.
 Furthermore, the risk of crashing rises exponentially the longer a driver has taken their eyes off the road.

 Automotive companies like Ford and Audi contend that they have tested and revised their latest systems in order to reduce the amount of time that drivers spend looking away from the road.